abrasive/shairport/README.md

 * Omit the `--with-soxr` if the libsoxr library is not available.
 * For installation into a System V system, replace the `--with-systemd` with `--with-systemv`.
+* If you intend to use Shairport Sync with PulseAudio in the standard user mode, omit both `--with-systemd` and `--with-systemv`.

 **Build and Install the Application:**